Logging for Broadcast/Utility and Amateur Radio

 Web-based Logging

 In addition to a traditional desktop application, SWLog has a web-based application that allows for adding shortwave/broadcast/utility and amateur radio logs.
 Recent logs (QSOs) can be viewed.
 The web application also allows for remote control of radios.
-This runs under Linux or Windows.

 Radio Control